amsikking/SOLS_O2-O3_optomechanics/README.md

 A total of 10 optical configurations are possible: [see this animation](https://github.com/amsikking/SOLS_O2-O3_optomechanics/blob/main/animation/output.gif).

+**Note:** It also comes in 'left hand' and 'right hand' versions to accomodate different table layouts, so actually it's 20 configurations.

 ## Acknowledgments:
 Inspired by, and with contributions from: [fadero](https://github.com/fadero), [jlazzaridean](https://github.com/jlazzaridean) and [AndrewGYork](https://github.com/AndrewGYork).